Beastwick18/nyaa/CATEGORIES.md

 # Categories
-- Possible values for selecting the default category from the config is defined below.
+- Possible values for selecting the default category from the config are defined below.
   - e.g. `default_category = 'AnimeEnglishTranslated'`

+## All Categories
+- `AllCategories`

 ## Anime
 - `AllAnime`